 Here is the pedigree table of the early Valois:

 On the right, in the third “row” from the bottom, is Catherine, who married Henry V, king of England, the famous warrior.
 He died young, in 1422.
 She remarried to Owen Tudor (not shown), a minor figure compared to the illustrious ancestry of the Valois.
 But this table puts us too far ahead for Stage One.
 Owen Tudor is in Stage Three.

 Let’s fill out the picture a little more.
 Here is a full table from William the Conqueror (and his Norman ancestors) to Henry II.

-In the above table, the big names are there, for example: Edward the Confessor (top left); Malcolm III, who married Margaret, a queen who was declared a saint (center right); commoner Herleve (near center-top), the mistress of Robert I, duke of Normandy, who produced William I, the Conqueror and Bastard (center-left); Maud (Matilda) who married Geoffrey, count of Anjou (bottom-right), who fought King Stephen (left) in behalf of her son, the future Henry II.
+In the above table, the big names are there, for example: Edward the Confessor (top left); Malcolm III, who married Margaret, a queen who was declared a saint (center left); commoner Herleve (near center-top), the mistress of Robert I, duke of Normandy, who produced William I, the Conqueror and Bastard (center-right); Maud (Matilda) who married Geoffrey, count of Anjou (bottom-left), who fought King Stephen (bottom-right) in behalf of her son, the future Henry II.

-Matilda / Maud, mother of Henry II, was an Empress in Germany, so she was anointed, but not in England.
-In England she was titled “Lady of the English.”
+Matilda / Maud, mother of Henry II, was an Empress in Germany, so she was anointed, but not in England, where she was titled “Lady of the English.”

 Before we leave Stage One, let’s look at other very early dynasties that show the illustrious royal persons in the links of the generational chain.

 The royal family today have connections to the Scandinavians:

 In the above table, Emma (on left) is the ancestor of William the Conqueror, as seen in the next table.